TheDogHusky/tsx-issue-import/README.md

 No errors, the file should be imported correctly and the console should log `Hello from the imported file!`

+You can see the actual successful behavior by running `npm run success` which simply compiles the code and runs node on the compiled files.

 ## Actual behavior

 ```